qortmdgh4141/GAS/README.md

 TASK_ID_LIST = [1, 2, 3, 4, 5]
 TASK_ID = TASK_ID_LIST[0]  # Change the index to select the desired task 🎯
 ```
-The notebook loads pretrained checkpoints from our HuggingFace repository, runs evaluation, and visualizes trajectories as videos:
+The notebook loads pretrained checkpoints, runs evaluation, and visualizes trajectories as videos:

 ## Training and Evaluation